kashyapdayal/sakurasec/README.md

-SakuraSec Login Challenge: The Silent Clue (CTF)

-# Challenge Goal

-This challenge is a test of low-level web application analysis, focusing on client-side secrets and timing vulnerabilities.
-The primary objective is to successfully gain access to the hidden Admin Panel.

-This requires two key phases:

-Discover the Username: The required username is concealed on the client-side using a common encoding method.

-Discover the Password: The password must be found through a systematic brute-force, exploiting a subtle, built-in application weakness.

-# Setup and Environment

-This challenge is designed to run as a static web application (e.g., hosted on GitHub Pages, Netlify, or a local server).

-Prerequisites

-A web browser.

-A proxy tool capable of interception and automated attacks (e.g., Burp Suite or OWASP ZAP).

-Deployment

-This challenge is hosted on GitHub Pages: https://github.com/kashyapdayal/sakurasec

-# The Challenge Details (Hints)

-Step 1: Finding the Encoded Username (Cookie Analysis)

-The correct username is [REDACTED_USER].
-It is not stored in the visible, minified JavaScript but is Base64-encoded and placed into a browser storage location before a network probe is executed.

-Task:

-Attempt a login with any throwaway credentials.

-Intercept the POST /probe request using your proxy tool.

-Analyze the Request Headers.
-A critical piece of information is stored in the Cookie header.
-Look for the cookie named user=.

-Decode the Base64 string found in the cookie to retrieve the plain text username: [ENCODED_VALUE] → [REDACTED_USER].

-Step 2: Finding the Password ([REDACTED_PASS]) (Timing Attack)

-Once the username is identified, the next step is to find the corresponding password.

-Challenge Vulnerability: The application logic contains a client-side Timing Attack vulnerability built into the success validation delay.

-Condition

-Delay in app.js

-Transaction Speed

-Full Success (Username AND Password are correct)

-N/A (Immediate Redirect)

-Fastest

-Success Condition Match (e.g., correct username)

-120ms

-Shorter

-Failure Condition Match (e.g., incorrect username)

-220ms

-Longer

-Task:

-Configure your proxy tool's Intruder/Fuzzer using the now-known username.

-Target the password field with a wordlist.

-Crucial: Since the static server rejects the POST request with a 405 error, ignore the HTTP Status Code.
-Instead, sort the Intruder results by the Response Received Time.

-The payload that corresponds to the shortest transaction time will reveal the correct password: [REDACTED_PASS].

-Success

-Successfully logging in with the discovered credentials will validate the input in the browser and redirect the user to the admin/panel.html page.
+# SakuraSec Login Challenge: The Silent Clue (CTF)

+A client-side web challenge focused on encoded secrets and timing-based analysis, culminating in access to a hidden Admin Panel.

+## Goal

+- Identify the hidden username using client-side storage analysis and decoding.
+- Discover the password via a timing side‑channel using an interceptor/fuzzer, then log in to reach the Admin Panel.

+## Setup

+- Static hosting supported: GitHub Pages, Netlify, or a local static server.
+- Tools:
+  - A modern web browser.
+  - A web proxy with interception and automation (e.g., Burp Suite Community/Pro or OWASP ZAP).

+Live deployment: see this repository’s Pages site in your repo settings once enabled on the default branch’s root or docs folder.

+## Challenge Flow

+1) Find the encoded username from client-side state and request flow.
+2) Brute-force the password using a timing signal exposed by the app logic; sort results by response time, not HTTP status.

+***

+## Phase 1 — Encoded Username (Cookie Analysis)

+Context

+- The application sets a cookie before issuing a network “probe” during login, and the username is Base64-encoded in that cookie value.

+Steps

+- Submit any throwaway credentials on the Login page to trigger the probe.
+- Intercept the POST /probe request with your proxy.
+- Inspect Request Headers → Cookie → find user=[ENCODED_VALUE].
+- Base64-decode the value to reveal the username: [ENCODED_VALUE] → [REDACTED_USER].

+Hints

+- If you miss it in the request, check the browser’s Application/Storage tab for Cookies or try DOM inspection to confirm when the cookie is set client-side.
+- Ensure your proxy captures browser-origin traffic and that intercept is on before clicking “Sign in”.

+Deliverable

+- The decoded username string [REDACTED_USER] (keep it private to maintain challenge integrity).

+***

+## Phase 2 — Password via Timing Attack

+Premise

+- The client logic introduces different delays depending on match conditions, creating a measurable timing side-channel for password discovery even on a static host.

+Timing Model

+- Full Success (username AND password correct): immediate redirect (fastest).
+- Success Condition Match (username correct): ~120 ms.
+- Failure Condition Match (username incorrect): ~220 ms.

+Instructions

+- Configure your proxy’s Intruder/Fuzzer:
+  - Target the login POST with the fixed username discovered in Phase 1.
+  - Set the password field as the payload position and supply a wordlist.
+- Important: The static server may return 405 or other non-2xx codes; ignore HTTP status and use “Response Received Time” or “Total Time” as the discriminator when reviewing results.
+- Sort the results by shortest time; the fastest response correlates with the correct password [REDACTED_PASS] and triggers the client-side redirect when used in the browser.

+Tips

+- Keep the proxy running and avoid background network noise while testing, to reduce jitter.
+- Run multiple passes or repeat top candidates to confirm the timing gap consistently stands out.

+Deliverable

+- The discovered password [REDACTED_PASS] (do not publish; preserve the challenge).

+***

+## Login Validation and Admin Panel

+- After you have both the username and password, log in through the UI.
+- On full match, the page redirects to admin/panel.html, confirming success.

+***

+## Hosting Notes

+- GitHub Pages:
+  - Prefer relative asset paths like href="assets/style.css" at repo root and ../assets/style.css in subfolders to avoid broken CSS on Project Pages (username.github.io/repo).
+  - Case sensitivity matters: assets/style.css is different from Assets/Style.css.
+- If CSS appears missing, verify the stylesheet URL returns 200 OK and Content-Type: text/css; 404s often show up as text/html and cause “stylesheet not loaded” warnings in DevTools.

+***

+## Learning Objectives

+- Recognize client-side secret exposure and common encodings like Base64 in storage and headers.
+- Execute a practical timing attack workflow using sorter-by-time fuzzing in a proxy tool, independent of HTTP status codes.

+***

+## Ethical Use

+- Use strictly in controlled training environments with consent.
+Do not deploy such patterns in production apps; consult modern authentication hardening guidance and rate-limiting best practices for real-world systems.